SAT vs. Bocconi Admission Test: Which Exam Fits Your Undergraduate Goals?

 Quick Self-Assessment Quiz

-2. a) Several months of consistent study (SAT-leaning)
+Several months of consistent study (leaning toward SAT)

-3. b) A focused few weeks of intensive practice (Bocconi Test–leaning)
+A focused few weeks of intensive practice (leaning toward Bocconi Test)

 Reading your result:Mostly a’s → SAT-leaning.
 Mostly b’s → Bocconi Test–leaning.